Additions to the Bibliography on Mind and Consciousness

 Lesniewski Stanislaw: COLLECTED WORKS (Kluwer Academic, 1991)

-In the Thirties the polish logician Lesniewski noted that in any language containing its semantics logical laws cannot hold consistently.
+In the 1930s the polish logician Lesniewski noted that in any language containing its semantics logical laws cannot hold consistently.
 A contradiction can be avoided only by reconstructing the object language through hierarchical levels, or metalanguages.
 This is similar to Russell's conclusion that some hierarchy is necessary for a system to be coherent.
 Lesniewski developed a hierarchy of categories (a grammar of semantic categories).
 Lesniewski's system consists of three axiomatic theories: protothetic (a calculus of equivalent propositional functions, with a single axiom), ontology (a calculus of classes in terms of a theory of nominal predication, with a single axiom) and mereology (based on the part-whole relation, containing rules to avoid paradoxes).
 Functorial categories can be generated from a set of basic categories (the propositions defined by the single axiom of protothetic and the nouns defined by the single axiom of ontology) and are categories of functions from certain arguments to certain values.

 Levin Samuel: METAPHORIC WORLDS (Yale University Press, 1988)(Lawrence Erlbaum, 1991)